-The laid-back lifestyle in Nice is one of the main attractions of this Mediterranean city.
-In the summer, locals take advantage of the beautiful weather and head to one of the beaches.
-Expats will find that they too will start to embrace this lifestyle, lounging on outdoor terraces, sipping espressos in the morning, or having a glass of rosé along the Promenade des Anglais in the afternoon.
+The laid-back lifestyle in Nice beckons as one of the main attractions of this Mediterranean city.
+In the summer, you can take advantage of the beautiful weather and head to one of the beaches.
+You’ll find yourself quickly adopting this relaxed way of life, lounging on outdoor terraces, sipping espressos in the morning, or having a glass of rosé along the Promenade des Anglais in the afternoon.

-The 35-hour French work week and five weeks of paid time off are two advantages of living in Nice, while the slow pace of life draws retirees looking for a place to relax.
-The lifestyle in Nice also provides professionals with plenty to do in their spare time.
-Many people take advantage of the promenade for running or cycling, and there are a variety of outdoor activities in the region, such as hiking or rock climbing.
+The 35-hour French work week and five weeks of paid annual leave are two major perks of living in Nice, while the unhurried pace of life draws retirees looking for a place to unwind.
+Nice’s lifestyle also gives professionals plenty to do in their spare time.
+Many residents make the most of the promenade for running or cycling, and there are numerous outdoor activities in the region, such as hiking or rock climbing.

 While most activities in Nice focus on the outdoors, there are also plenty of museums and cultural sites to visit.
 The Matisse and Chagall museums are located in the Cimiez area, just a bus ride away from the centre of town.
-There is also a modern art museum in Place Garibaldi and an Asian arts museum along the promenade.
+There is also a modern art museum in Place Garibaldi and an Asian art museum along the promenade in Parc Phoenix.

-English speakers will find that there is a large English community in the area and a variety of pubs in town.
-Expats can often find free language exchanges at these pubs.
+English speakers will find a large English community in the area and a variety of pubs in town.
+You can often find free language exchanges at these pubs.
 These are a great way of mingling with the locals while learning French.

 Shopping in Nice

-Whether one is looking for the latest designer wear or vintage attire, a fully-equipped department store or a quaint boutique, Nice has something to satisfy everyone’s shopping needs.
-A majority of the stores line Jean-Médecin, a street that runs through the centre of the city alongside the tram line.
-Here shoppers will find large stores such as Galeries Lafayette and FNAC, along with other chains such as H&M, Zara and Sephora.
+Shopping in Nice offers something for everyone, whether you’re looking for the latest designer wear or vintage attire, a fully-equipped department store or a quaint boutique.
+Most of the shops line Jean-Médecin, a street that runs through the centre of the city alongside the tram line.
+Here you’ll find large shops such as Galeries Lafayette and FNAC, along with other chains such as H&M, Zara and Sephora.

-If one is in the mood to window-shop or check out the designer stores, be sure to walk down Avenue de Verdun and the Rue de Paradis with luxury stores such as Louis Vuitton, Hermès and Chanel.
-Other French stores such as The Kooples and Longchamp are also in this area.
+If you’re in the mood to window-shop or check out the designer shops, be sure to walk down Avenue de Verdun and the Rue de Paradis with luxury shops such as Louis Vuitton, Hermès and Chanel.
+Other French shops, such as The Kooples and Longchamp, are also in this area.

-Strolling through the Old Town, shoppers will find a variety of shops selling Italian leather, jewellery, and all types of spices and products typical of Provence.
-There are also plenty of vintage stores where one can score a Chanel bag for a great price on a good day.
-It is worth bearing in mind that many of the stores close during the two-hour break from 12pm to 2pm daily.
+Strolling through the Old Town, you’ll find a variety of shops selling Italian leather, jewellery, and all types of spices and products typical of Provence.
+There are also plenty of vintage shops where you can score a Chanel bag for a great price on a good day.
+It is worth bearing in mind that many of the smaller shops still close during the two-hour break from 12pm to 2pm daily.

 Sales take place twice a year in France, in January and July.
-If shoppers can hold out, prices continue to get lower throughout the length of the sale.
+If you can hold out, prices continue to get lower throughout the length of the sale.

 Eating out in Nice

-Since Nice is on the Mediterranean and borders Italy, many of its restaurants are known for their seafood and Italian cuisine.
+Eating out in Nice is a matter of Mediterranean magic, as the city borders Italy and sits on the sea; many of its restaurants are known for their seafood and Italian cuisine.
 The port has a variety of restaurants to choose from, with outdoor tables facing the harbour.

-A service charge is usually included in the bill, but most people leave a few euros as a tip if they enjoyed the food.
+A service charge is usually included in the bill, but many people leave a few euros as a tip if they enjoyed the food.

 Nightlife in Nice